Skimmeroni/Appunti/AI4ST/FoundationsQC/Principles/Operators.typ

   complex conjugate.
 ]

-#lemma[
+#theorem[
   If $A$ and $B$ are two unitary matrices, then $(A B)^(dagger) A B = I$.
-  In other words, the product of two unitary matrices is a unitary matrix.
+  In other words, the product of two (product-conforming) unitary matrices is a unitary matrix or, equivalently, the set of unitary matrices of a certain dimension is closed under multiplication.
 ] <Product-of-unitary-matrices-is-unitary>
 #proof[
   By definition, $A^(dagger) A = I$ and $B^(dagger) B = I$.
 Then: